|

-Louise has lived in Santa Monica for almost 25 years and first became involved in community and education issues through her children.
-The mother of two daughters, Maggie and Nora, who have been educated in Santa Monica's public schools, Louise has been a PTA leader for more than 10 years.
-She has served the maximum 2 year terms as President of the Will Rogers PTA, President of the Santa Monica Malibu Council of PTAs, and President of the Santa Monica High School PTSA.
-She has worked closely with PTA leaders from all Santa Monica and Malibu public schools and continues to serve as an officer on the Santa Monica Malibu Council of PTAs as a liaison to Santa Monica College.
+Louise has lived in Santa Monica for 30 years and first became involved in community and education issues as a parent.
+While her daughters Maggie and Nora were students in Santa Monica's public schools, Louise served as President or Co-president of the Will Rogers PTA, the Santa Monica Malibu Council of PTAs, and the Santa Monica High School PTSA.
+She continues to serve as the Santa Monica Malibu Council of PTAs Liaison to Santa Monica College and to work closely with PTA and education leaders from Santa Monica and Malibu schools.
 Louise has been repeatedly honored with PTA Honorary Service Awards and is the proud recipient of PTA's highest award, the Golden Oak. www.smmpta.org

 Santa Monica Lifelong Learning Community Project

-Louise is a founding member of the political action committee Community for Excellent Public Schools (CEPS) (excellentpublicschools.org/) and served as Co-Chair with Shari Davis from 2003 to the end of May 2006 when she stepped down to pursue her run for a seat on the College Board. www.excellentpublicschools.org
+Louise is a founding member of the political action committee Community for Excellent Public Schools (CEPS) and served as Co-Chair with Shari Davis from 2003 to the end of May 2006 when she stepped down to run for the College Board.

 Charter Amendment/City-Schools Contract:

-This contractual agreement between the city of Santa Monica and the school district reset relations.
-Today the City of Santa Monica provides SMMUSD with $7.5 million annually and the two government institutions work together closely to ensure our children are offered a high quality public education.
+This contractual facilities use agreement between the City of Santa Monica and the school district reset relations.
+Today, as set in the contract terms, the City of Santa Monica provides SMMUSD with more than $8 million annually and the two government institutions work together closely to ensure our children are offered a high quality public education.
+The new collaborative and mutually beneficial working relationship is evident in the passing of measures Y and YY which bring additional revenues shared by the schools and the city.

 Caravan for Kids